To Tell the Truth: 1956–1968, CBS

 To Tell the Truth was to have premiered on Tuesday, December 18, 1956, on CBS in primetime as Nothing But The Truth, but the program title was changed to To Tell the Truth the day before the show's debut.
-(There was one pilot episode titled "Nothing But The Truth"; both the planned and eventual titles derive from the standard English court oath "to tell the truth, the whole truth, and nothing but the truth.")
+The 1956 pilot episode, entitled "Nothing But The Truth," was hosted by Mike Wallace.
+The panelists were Dick Van Dyke, John Cameron Swayze, Polly Bergen and Hildy Parks and can be viewed on YouTube.
+Both the planned and eventual titles derive from the standard English court oath "to tell the truth, the whole truth, and nothing but the truth."

-The series was recorded in New York City, initially at CBS Studio 52 (the future Studio 54), before moving to the Ed Sullivan Theater late in its run.
+The series was recorded in New York City, initially at CBS Studio 62 (the Biltmore Theater), then CBS Studio 59 (the Mansfield Theatre), then CBS Studio 52 (the future Studio 54), and eventually the Ed Sullivan Theater late in its run.
+The move to CBS Studio 52 in June 1960 resulted in the positions of the panel and challengers switched from being on the host's left and right respectively, to right and left respectively.
 The existence of an audience ticket for a taping indicates that the show originated in color at the CBS Broadcast Center in late 1966.

 Bud Collyer was the show's host (Mike Wallace hosted the pilot); recurring panelists by the 1960s included Tom Poston, Peggy Cass, Orson Bean, and Kitty Carlisle.
 (Cass and Carlisle stayed on as panelists for most subsequent editions.)
 Earlier regular panelists included Johnny Carson, Polly Bergen, Jayne Meadows, Don Ameche, Hy Gardner, Dick Van Dyke, Faye Emerson, Hildy Parks, John Cameron Swayze, Betty White, and Ralph Bellamy.
 Bern Bennett, Collyer's announcer on Beat the Clock, was the inaugural announcer of To Tell the Truth in the 1950s.
 Upon Bennett's transfer to CBS's Los Angeles studios, Johnny Olson, who in time became the best-known of all Goodson–Todman Productions announcers, joined the show in 1960 and remained with the show until 1972.

 On the pilot and the primetime run, three games were played per episode.
 For the pilot, a wrong vote from each of the four-member panel and one wrong vote derived from the majority vote of the audience (a total of five votes) paid $300, the total prize money divided among the three challengers.
 The studio audience also voted, with the majority vote counting equally with that of one by a celebrity panelist; thus, the maximum of five incorrect votes resulted in $1,500 divided among the challengers.
 If there was a tie for the highest vote from the audience, and for each panelist who was disqualified, a wrong vote was counted.
 There was no consolation prize for no wrong votes.